 Elke begins her performance outside the museum space.
 Through the windows, we see her walking briskly across a deserted sandy construction site, covered head to toe in flowing blueish grey fabric.
 The image reminds us of a ghost, a witch, or another creature not quite from this world, as she approaches the museum in an almost floating stride, but with a purpose.
-Inside the auditorium she stands close to the kids and their parents entering the darkened space.
+Once she enters the auditorium, she stands close to the kids and their grown ups in the darkened space.
 Her robe slowly spreads out and closes, evoking images of a giant breathing mushroom or jellyfish.
-She lifts up the construction and drops it to the floor.
-The source of the powerful images is nothing but a parasol with a sheet draped over it.
-The performance continues with more images produced with simple materials in different rooms of the museum: In the theatre a white roll of paper is unrolled, its end slowly floats down from the high ceiling.
+Finally, she lifts up the entire fabric construction and drops it to the floor.
+And we see that the source of the powerful images she created is nothing but a parasol with a sheet draped over it.
+The performance continues with Elke producing more images with simple materials in different rooms of the museum: In the theatre a white roll of paper is unrolled, its end slowly floats down from the high ceiling.
 In one of the galleries, adjacent to the image of a skull, a long black ribbon is slowly pulled from the greatcoat the artist wears.
-Like spellbound, children and their parents follow the artist on this performative walking tour that brings a fairy tale atmosphere to modern Arken Museum.
+Like spellbound, children and their parents follow Elke on this performative walking tour that brings a fairy tale atmosphere to modern Arken Museum.

 About the Artist

-Read more about Elke on her website (in German).
+Read more about Elke on her website (mostly in German).